 Hydrogen water is a product that’s gained widespread popularity among health-conscious consumers.
 In fact, there are tons of different hydrogen water testimonials out there, reporting that it can do everything from fight fatigue to slow signs of aging.

-Conversely, others call it out as a hydrogen-rich water hoax, claiming that it comes with a steep price tag and provides no added benefits over regular water when it comes to staying hydrated or boosting health.
+Conversely, others call it out as a hydrogen-rich water hoax, claiming that it comes with a steep price tag and provides no added benefits over regular water when it comes to how to stay hydrated or boosting health.

 So is hydrogen-infused water good for you?
 Is it worth investing in, or should you skip it altogether?